-- A. The zoning ordinances of Salem City may be amended from time to time by complying with the provisions of Utah Code Annotated §10-9-a-501 et. seq.. - B. Any person seeking an amendment of the zoning ordinance, or of the zoning designation for his/her property, may petition for the same by filing with the Salem City recorder a written petition designating the desired change, the reasons for the change, and why the change further promotes the objectives and purposes of the zoning plan of the city.
+- A. The zoning ordinances of Salem City may be amended from time to time by complying with the provisions of Utah Code Annotated §10-9-a-501 et. seq.. - B. Any person seeking an amendment of the zoning ordinances may petition for the same by filing with the Salem City recorder a written petition designating the desired change, the reasons for the change, and why the change further promotes the objectives and purposes of the zoning plan of the city.
 A filing fee in an amount as set from time to time by resolution of the city council shall also be remitted.